In this post, I’ll clarify the concepts of “in scope” and “out of scope” — two concepts very common in project management.

 It means the project is no longer responsible for the electrical wiring.
 We can also say: Electrical wiring is out of scope and it will also be excluded from the cost estimation.

 Note the following: To say that some job is ‘out of scope’ does not necessarily mean that it will be completely skipped.
 Like in our project example, somebody has to do the electrical wiring of the house.
-But if our client decides to so that wiring himself, this means electrical wiring is out of scope from a project perspective!
+But if the client decides to so that wiring himself, this means electrical wiring is out of scope from a project perspective!

 The following graph captures the difference between “in scope” and “out of scope”: